 The IFNH subscribes to a paradigm of translational research that enables basic research to be validated in the clinic and reduced to practice in the community.
 In keeping with its focus on prevention, the IFNH pays particular attention to early life-cycle interventions as a strategy to keep children on a healthy trajectory into adulthood.
 The IFNH research centers and special services represent the operational core of the institute; they are enriched by multiple thematic programs as outlined below.
-For detail see relevant IFNH webpage
+For detail see relevant IFNH webpages.

 IFNH Research Centers